-Environment and overall Sustainability?
-Q 13 Differentiate between Primary Energy and Secondary Energy.
-5 CO2 Q 14 Differentiate between Commercial Energy and Non-Commercial Energy with global examples.
-5 CO2 SECTION-C 3Qx10M=30 Marks Q 15 Critically evaluate present and future energy scenario of anyone European and American Continent Country.
-10 CO3 Q 16 "World is under Energy Transition which is going to affect global Energy Sector and Transportation in drastically manner" - Critically evaluate this statement.
-CO3 Q 17 Properly analyze and critically evaluate the role of the Nu-power for the electricity generation in future in power Hungary countries like India, Japan or China.
-10 CO3 SECTION-D 2Qx15M= 30 Marks acknowledged that key parts of the power industry in UK - the national transmission and regional distribution networks - were naturalmonopoliesandthattherewasnopointintryingtocreatecompetingnet works.
+Q 13 Differentiate between Primary Energy and Secondary Energy with two 5 CO2 examples each.
+3 Q 14 Differentiate between Commercial Energy and Non-Commercial Energy 5 CO2 with global examples.
+5 SECTION-C 3Qx10M=30 Marks 0.15 Q 15 Critically evaluate present and future energy scenario of anyone European or American Continent Country.
+10 CO3 American Continent Country.
+10 005 Q 16 "World is under Energy Transition which is going to affect global Energy Sector and Transportation in drastically manner" - Critically evaluate this statement.
+10 CO3 0.00 Q 17 Analyze and evaluate future role of renewables particularly solar and × - / wind energy with respect to Coal-based power projects globally and in 10 G03 context of India and China specially.
+10 CO3 SECTION-D 2Qx15M= 30 Marks In the lead up to privatization the Conservative government acknowledged that key parts of the power industry in UK - the national transmission and regional distribution networks - were transmission and regional distribution networks - were naturalmonopolies and that there was no point intrying to create competing net works.
 It was also not possible to open up the retail end of the industry immediately to full competition as the technical and administrative processes could not be put in place in time.
 Therefore, in line with the regulatory bodies established to control prices set by the privatized telecom and gas utilities (BritishTelecomin1984 and British Gas in 1986), a new regulator was established by the UK Electricity Act of 1989 - the Director General of Electricity Supplies (DGES) who had the support of the Office of Electricity Regulation (Offer).
-The main responsibility of the DGES, who was appointed for a five- year term by the government, was to promote competition within the industry.
+The main responsibility of the DGES, who was appointed for a five-year term by the government, was to promote competition within the industry.
 Offer took on around 220 staff around half of whom worked on consumer representation.
 Again in line with practice in the telecom and gas industries, Offer adopted an "RPI-X" formula to control transmission and distribution prices.
 This meant that the National Grid Company and the regional electricity companies could only increase their prices in line with inflation (RPI-the retail price index) less an amount, X, set by the regulator.
-For example, the X factor for transmission prices was initially set at 0% for 1991 and 1992 and then increased to 3%fortheperiod1993 to1996.This meant that for each year during that four-year period transmission prices could raise no more than 3% below the rate of inflation.
+For example, the X factor for transmission prices was initially set at 0% for 1991 and 1992 and then increased to 3% fortheperiod1993 to1996.
+This meant that for each year during that four-year period transmission prices could raise no more than 3% below the rate of inflation.
 In fact, inflation was below 3% for three of those four years and so transmission prices had to be cut.